PasamonteG/SQLDI_Install/WMLZ_Deploy.md

 ### Decisons
 Fixed the easy things.
-Maggie Lin didnt help on the hard things, but simply suggested forgoing the python aspects of WMLZ deployment.
-Not happy at the abdication from the issue, but agree that I don't need python for the immediate purpose.
+Maggie Lin  suggested forgoing the python aspects of WMLZ deployment.
 Hence accepted Maggie's suggestion for this build.
 Re-ran
 ```./wmlz-configuration-checker.sh -preconfig -no-python``` and got a clean bill of health.